Paraphrase vs. Summarize: What is the Difference?

 5. Writing and Research: In academic and professional settings, summarizing is vital for reviewing literature and presenting research succinctly.

-Word.Studio’s Summarizer is a simple AI tool that summarizes a body of text in seconds.
+Word.Studio’s AI Summarizer tool summarizes a body of text in seconds.
 Again, make sure to check and edit the summarized content for accuracy and to make it yours.